duplode/duplode.github.io/src/posts/whats-in-a-fold.md

 `fmap` on it.
 That is enforced through a `Functor (Base t)` constraint in the definition of the `Recursive` class.
-Note, however, that there is no such restriction on `t` itself: it doesn't need to be a polymorphic, or even to involve a type constructor.
+Note, however, that there is no such restriction on `t` itself: it doesn't need to be a polymorphic type, or even to involve a type constructor.

 In summary, once we managed to concentrate the surface complexity in the signature of `foldr` at a single place, the `ListF a b -> b`